ziyan1996/ternary_convex_hull/README.md

 | ---- | ---- | ---- | ---- |
 | A fraction | B fraction | C fraction | formation energy |

 Here, your ternary system is represented with three component A, B and C, and the first three colomns in your input file is their fractions.
 The fourth column in your input file is the formation energies of each composition.
-Please make sure you name the fourth colomn to be "Ef" (easier for me to inded it ^^).
+Please make sure you name the fourth colomn to be "Ef" (easier for me to index it ^^).

 Once you have the input file read, run the following command: